AChE Test Normal Range infographic showing key factors, medications, nutritional influences, and enzyme activity assessment.

 Adults

-Adults typically show the most consistent AChE activity across all age groups.
-This stability is why adult reference ranges are often used as the baseline for interpretation.
+Adults show the most consistent enzyme activity.
+For this reason, adult reference ranges are commonly used as the standard baseline.

-Some older individuals may show mildly reduced enzyme activity due to natural changes in metabolism, reduced liver function, or chronic conditions.
-However, these differences are usually modest and not clinically meaningful unless combined with symptoms or exposure history.
+Some older individuals may show mildly reduced activity due to natural metabolic changes or reduced liver reserve.
+These changes are usually modest and only become meaningful when supported by symptoms or exposure history.

 Gender-Wise Normal Range